mikaelpatel/Arduino-Shell/README.md

 ```
  { code-block } x
 ```
-The operation `;` will copy a block to the heap and assign a variable.
+The operation `;` will copy a block to the eeprom and assign a variable.
 Used in the form:
 ```
  :fun { code-block };